brendo/default_event_values/README.md

 # Default Event Values

-* Version: 0.5.1
+* Version: 0.6
 * Author: Brendan Abbott
-* Build Date: 8th June 2011
+* Build Date: 27th March 2012
-* Requirements: Symphony 2.2
+* Requirements: Symphony 2.3

 Adds the ability to default values for your Events.
 This allows you to set a field's value while omitting the hidden field from your form markup.
 Values can be page parameters, excluding Datasources though as Events run before Datasources.
 You currently cannot set a default value for the ID of an Event due to a Symphony limitation.

 Values can be added as defaults, which can be overridden by users, or can be made to override any value that is posted via the Frontend.
-Please note that other extensions that use the EventPreSaveFilter may change the values after this extension has done it's business.
+Please note that other extensions that use the `EventPreSaveFilter` may change the values after this extension has done it's business.

 ## How do I use it?